Cy Coben: Post-war career

 In 1947, Coben wrote a novelty song called "(When You See) Those Flying Saucers" which was released as a single by the Buchanan Brothers; his co-author was Charles Randolph Grean, who was working for RCA/Victor.
 Grean was to become a long-time collaborator of Coben's.
 In 1949, Coben first visited Nashville and soon became a part of the music business there.
 In Nashville, Coben wrote for a variety of artists, but was especially associated with Eddy Arnold; he wrote "There's Been a Change in Me" and "I Wanna Play House With You," two No. 1 country hits for Arnold in 1951, and went on to write many other songs for him, often with Charles Grean, who was Arnold's manager - "Eddy's Song", a No. 1 country hit in 1953; "Free Home Demonstration" (No. 4 country) in 1954, and others.
 Coben and Grean also wrote songs for other artists, such as their version of "Sweet Violets", which charted for Dinah Shore and Jane Turzy in 1951.

 Coben wrote "Nobody's Child" with Mel Foree; Hank Snow recorded it in 1949.
-Lonnie Donegan later brought it to the United Kingdom, and the Beatles recorded it during their early days playing in Hamburg, Germany.
+Lonnie Donegan later brought it to the United Kingdom, and the Beatles recorded it with Tony Sheridan during their early days playing in Hamburg, Germany.

 Coben wrote many novelty songs; one of his biggest novelty hits was "The Old Piano Roll Blues" (1950).
 He also wrote for Homer and Jethro - "The Billboard Song" became a much-recorded favorite, and "Don't Jump Off the Roof, Dad" was later a hit for British comedian Tommy Cooper.
 Coben wrote "How to Catch a Man" for country comedian Minnie Pearl and it became one of her standards.
 In 1977 country-rock band The New Riders of the Purple Sage recorded Coben's "Red Hot Women and Ice Cold Beer," in which Coben drew on his World War II experience in the U.S. Navy to describe what sailors wanted.
 His old collaborator Charles Grean was Leonard Nimoy's record producer, and Coben wrote several songs for him, such as "Alien" and "The Difference Between Us".